 The 2001 Scientific Committee (SC) of CCSBT selected a set of fisheries indicators to overview the SBT stock status (CCSBT 2001).
 These indicators have been revised and used in past Stock Assessment Group (SAG), SC and Extended Scientific Committee (ESC) meetings to examine whether unexpected changes of stock status that require urgent full stock assessment occur.
-Also, the 3rd Meeting of Management Procedure Workshop in 2004 agreed to review fisheries indicators every year to monitor whether the SBT stock status stays within an expected range of uncertainty which is considered in the operating model (OM) (CCSBT 2004).
+After adopting a management procedure (MP) in 2011 to guide the setting of the global total allowable catch (TAC) for SBT, as a part of the "metarule" process for the MP, the ESC annually reviews stock and fishery indicators to monitor whether the SBT stock stays within an expected range of uncertainty which is considered in the operating model (OM) (CCSBT 2012).
 This document summarizes examinations of updated fishery-dependent indicators and our overall interpretations.
 Fishery-independent indices based on research surveys were also reviewed along with the fisheries-dependent indicators.